 Courses are delivered in the departmental studios and in workshops through projects /course units, group and seminar discussion, and tutorials.
 You will be encouraged to take increasing responsibility for your own learning and as the course develops, you will evaluate your learning and progress in seminars, studio discussion, critiques, and tutorials.

-The Art School's fall Learning & Teaching Strategy follows in the section.
+The Art School's Learning & Teaching Strategy can be accessed in full on Moodle>Policies & Procedures.

 Teaching methods